 Murat works closely with Pathrise fellows on topics ranging from software engineering, web development, and startups.

 Dan was an early employee at the leading survey product named SurveyMonkey as a project manager.
 He managed internal and external research projects there, which led to SurveyMonkeys core product, SurveyMonkey Audience.
 Dan eventually joined Salesforce to manage their market and user research, where he spearheaded multiple strategic initiatives.

 After Salesforce, he founded and operated two separate startups, leading product at each and gathering funding by top investors like 500 Startups.
 Now Dan advises at Pathrise, utilizing his diverse background to guide fellows in their own careers.

 Brian was a senior software engineer for Zazzle, one of the largest product customization marketplaces in the world.
 There he led several features on the mobile team.
 Before Zazzle, Brian was a software engineer at CBS and founded an award-winning startup called Spondevu.
 Brian has gotten his fellows placed everywhere from Google to Facebook using his insider knowledge.

 Now, Brian works directly with Pathrise fellows on technical interview preparation and how to find the best possible job in the field of software engineering.

-Imani was a UX design immersive instructor at General Assembly, where she delivered over 800 hours of in-classroom instruction and one-on-one mentoring.
-Before that, she worked on the core product experience at a shoppable video startup called Darby, while also serving as a design consultant to small businesses.
+Imani was a lead UX design instructor at General Assembly, where she delivered over 800 hours of in-classroom instruction and one-on-one mentoring.
+Before that, she was one of the first few designers at a growth-stage e-commerce and media startup called Darby Smart, where she led design on the iOS app and core website.

 Jared has taught computer science, statistics, math and physics to hundreds of people and received rave reviews from students while doing so.
 He currently runs a local Noisebridge Python class that aims to make programming available to everyone.